 On higher difficulties like Sith Master, most of the bosses of this game fall under this category, unless you know the "trick" to beating them.

-What about the Terror Walker?
+The Terror Walker.
 While relatively easy to beat one-on-one, it summons so many Terror Droids and Assassins to help that you can't really focus on it, allowing it to keep stepping on you as you take damage everywhere.

-Uncanny Valley: The Wii, PS2 and PSP version's character models are unable to produce any emotion whatsoever.
+Uncanny Valley: The SD versions' character models are unable to produce any emotion whatsoever.

 What an Idiot: Darth Phobos dropping her Juno disguise in the middle of the battle.

 Starkiller's entire life qualifies, but most definitely the scene in the sequel where he starts hallucinating that Juno and Kota are rejecting him.

 Juno's voice: Who are you?
 Starkiller: Juno, it's me!
 Juno's voice: You're a monster, a thing.
 Starkilller: (sounding like he's about to cry) Juno, please!
 Kota's voice: You're Vader's puppet.
 Just a body filled with the memories of a dead man.